gaole2019/allen_ccf/readme.rst

-Allen CCF is a greate resource of mouse brain atlas, which enables the computational analysis of multimodal data of mouse brain.
-This repository records codes and results that I used in the analysis of single-neuron projectoms in mouse brain.
+Allen CCF is a great resource of mouse brain atlas, which enables the computational analysis of multimodal data of mouse brain.
+This repository records code and results that I used in the analysis of single-neuron projectoms in mouse brain.